meteor/meteor/content/deployment.md

 });
 ```

+And then for example with Cloudfront, you would:

+- Select your distribution
+- Behavior tab
+- Select your app origin
+- Edit button
+- Under "Whitelist Headers", scroll down to select "Origin"
+- Add button
+- "Yes, Edit" button

 <h2 id="deployment-options">Deployment options</h2>

 Meteor is an open source platform, and you can run the apps that you make with Meteor anywhere just like regular Node.js applications.
 But operating Meteor apps *correctly*, so that your apps work for everyone, can be tricky if you are managing your infrastructure manually.
 This is why we recommend running production Meteor apps on Galaxy.